Confederation of Indian Industry: History

 The journey of CII began in 1895, when 5 engineering firms – Martin & Company, Burn & Company, John King & Company, Jessop & Company, and Turner Morrison & Company – decided to form the Engineering and Iron Trades Association (EITA).
 To promote the interests of Indian manufacturers, EITA was renamed as Indian Engineering Association (IEA) in 1912.
 In 1942, the Engineering Association of India (EAI) was founded to promote the interests of small and medium engineering firms.
 In 1974, EAI merged with IEA and formed the Association of Indian Engineering Industry (AIEI) which in 1986 became the Confederation of Engineering Industry (CEI).
 The CEI in 1991, became the present Confederation of Indian Industry (CII).

 During the 1980s, the Association of Indian Engineering Industry (AIEI) was galvanised into the Confederation of Indian Industry – a national organisation that would represent the interests of Indian industry.

 In 1998, the then Prime Minister Atal Bihari Vajpayee while addressing CII's National Conference & Annual Session urged to reform the government, industry and the common citizen.
 This was his first address to any industry association as the Prime Minister.
 Vajpayee reaffirmed the government's commitment to reforms and underscored the importance of sustainable economic growth.

 In 2007, the then Indian Prime Minister Manmohan Singh at CII Annual Session, invited corporate India to be a partner in making a more humane and just society where he emphasised a Ten-Point Social Charter for inclusive growth.

 In 2020, Indian Prime Minister Narendra Modi gave the plenary speech at CII's 125th Annual Session.
 He focused on building an Atmanirbhar Bharat (self-reliant India) and bringing India back on the path of rapid development.

 The Prime Minister has subsequently addressed several CII occasions, including the post-Budget interaction on 30 July 2024, soon after assuming charge for the third consecutive term.

 Organisation

 CII is a body registered under Societies Registration Act, 1860 of India.
 The highest governing body of CII is the CII National Council, composed of leading industry heads and experts.

 Leadership

-For 2025–2026, Rajiv Memani, Chairman and CEO, EY India, is the President of CII, R Mukundan, Managing Director and CEO, Tata Chemicals Limited, is the President-Designate, and Dr Suchitra K Ella, Co-founder and Managing Director, Bharat Biotech International Limited, is the Vice President of CII.
+For 2026–2027, R Mukundan, Managing Director & CEO, Tata Chemicals Ltd is the President of CII, Dr Suchitra K Ella, Co-founder and Managing Director, Bharat Biotech International Limited, is the President-Designate of CII and Shashwat Goenka, Vice Chairman, RP-Sanjiv Goenka Group, is the Vice President of CII.
 Chandrajit Banerjee is the Director General of CII since May 2008.